solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

 ## Proposal Simulation

-Let's now simulate `ArbitrumProposal_01`.
-Before proceeding with the tutorial, ensure all addresses in `Addresses.json` are removed.
-There are two methods for executing proposals:

-1. **Using `forge test`**: Detailed information on this method can be found in the [integration-tests.md](../testing/integration-tests.md) section.
-2. **Using `forge script`**: This tutorial employs this method.

 ### Setting Up the Addresses JSON

 Copy all address arbitrum address from [Addresses.json](https://github.com/solidity-labs-io/fps-example-repo/blob/main/addresses/Addresses.json).
 Your addresses.json file should look like: